Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Conclusions

 \section{Conclusions}

-The emergence of LLMs \citep{radford19language,brown20language,bommasani21opportunities} led to a major interest in QA agents and many methods have been proposed (\cref{sec:related work}).
-In this work, we learn to ask clarifying questions by RL.
-To make it practical, we derive an offline variant of the problem, which can be viewed as weighted supervised fine-tuning and thus easily implemented in any LLM.
-We further derive an offline objective with standardized rewards, which could lower variance in policy optimization.
-Our approach stands in a stark contrast to recently proposed methods, based on SFT and direct preference optimization, which have extra hyper-parameters and do not directly optimize rewards.
-We improve over them in experiments.
+Offline RL is a variant of reinforcement learning where the policy is optimized over a previously collected dataset of trajectories and rewards.
+In our work, we propose a practical approach to offline RL with large language models.
+The key idea is to recast RL as reward-weighted fine-tuning, which can be implemented using similar techniques to SFT.
+We also propose an algorithm for standardized rewards, which can be more statistically efficient in practice.
+To show the value of our approach, we apply it to learning multi-turn QA policies, where the agent reasons about potential answers or asks clarifying questions.
+Our work stands in a stark contrast to state-of-the-art methods in this domain, based on SFT and DPO, which have additional hyper-parameters and do not directly optimize for rewards.
+We compare to these works empirically, and report major gains in both optimized rewards and language quality.

 \textbf{Limitations.} The computational cost of RL tends to be much higher than that of supervised learning.
 We address this issue partially by proposing a reduction of offline RL to SFT, which is a supervised learning technique.
 In addition, the quality of the logged dataset is critical for offline RL.
-However, we do not make any attempt to improve it and instead rely on a popular technique to obtain a diverse dataset: simulate conversation trajectories using different temperatures in the LLM.
+We do not focus on this aspect of the problem and instead rely on a common method to obtain a diverse dataset: simulate conversation trajectories using different temperatures in the LLM.
+Finally, similarly to the closest related works \citep{andukuri2024star,chen2024learning}, we do not conduct a human evaluation.
+To alleviate the concern that our evaluation is biased due to using a single GPT-4o judge, we report results with a Claude 4 Opus judge in \cref{app:ablation studies}.

-\textbf{Future work.} We note that our proposed algorithms \refit and \swift are general, and hence can be applied to other domains than QA.
+\textbf{Future work.} We note that our proposed algorithms \refit and \swift are general, and therefore can be applied to other domains than QA.
 We focused on QA due to many established benchmarks and baselines in this domain, which allow us to showcase the benefit of directly optimizing rewards.